Kamelon7/Kamelon7/README.md

 💼 I'm currently working at [Cerpus](https://cerpus.com/)
 🙌 Collaborating on the [Edlib repo](https://github.com/cerpus/Edlib)
-🎓 I'm currently learning Python, Markdown and managing Docusaurus websites
+⌨️ Most of my code is Terraform configurations, Markdown texts and deploy scripts.